 Don’t: Give Up on Solar If You Don’t Qualify for State Discounts

 If you don’t have access to city or state rebates, all hope for major savings is not lost.
 You can still apply the federal tax credit for solar investment (ITC) to your taxes next year.
 The tax rebate allows you to deduct up to 30% of the cost of your PV panel installation.
 Be aware, however, that you only have until 2019 to deduct 30%; after that, the credit tapers off through 2022 for residential properties.

 You should also consider the annual savings from switching away from the grid and the increased value of your home.
 Even if you don’t save money in a lump sum rebate up front, you still stand to make a lot of money in the future.
-SDGE will also compensate you for excess energy generation that you give back to the grid if you apply and are approved for the Net Energy Metering (NEM) program.
+SDGE will also compensate you for excess energy generation that you give back to the grid if you apply and are approved for the NEM program.

 Do: Work with a Local Solar Company That Understands San Diego Climate

 A company that knows San Diego weather and climate patterns will be able to explain exactly what financial returns you can expect from going solar, and how many panels you need to fully power your home.
-Only a company familiar with the entire county will be equipped to understand the different needs of a home in Mission Valley versus a property near the coastal fog at the beach.
-In addition to considering price, it’s savvy to place value on how well the solar company understands the unique needs of a San Diego homeowner.
-Will it be worth it to pay less up front in your work with a company that only has a history of working in the desert?
+Only a company that knows the entire county will know the needs of homes in Mission Valley versus a property near the coastal fog at the beach.
+In addition to considering price, it’s wise to place value on how well the solar company understands the needs of a San Diego homeowner.
+Is it be worth it to pay less if you work with a company that only has a history of working in the desert?

 Don’t: Be Shy About Vetting Your Solar Company Thoroughly